SROTRIYOSENGUPTA/Percolation/README.md

 Does the system percolate?
 The system percolates if virtual top site is connected to virtual bottom site.

-Overview of files
-You are tasked with completing 3 methods under the Percolation class: openSite, openAllSites, and percolationCheck.

-Files provided
-StdDraw.java
-Used by Percolation.java to draw the grid.
+StdDraw.java here is used by Percolation.java to draw the grid.
-StdRandom.java
-Used by Percolation.java to generate random numbers.
+StdRandom.java is used by Percolation.java to generate random numbers.
-WeightedQuickUnionFind.java
-Used by Percolation.java to store information about which open sites are connected or not.
+WeightedQuickUnionFind.java is used by Percolation.java to store information about which open sites are connected or not.
-Percolation.java
-This is the file you will update and submit.
-It contains the information for the grid.
+Percolation.java contains information for the grid.
 Percolation.java
 Instance variables
 boolean[][] grid: boolean 2D array representing the grid.
 Each (row, col) is a site. (row, col) is true if the site is open, false if the site is closed.